silogen/kaiwo/docs/docs/aim/images-and-templates.md

 When templates or services reference a model ID, the operator looks up the corresponding image from the catalog.
 For namespace-scoped lookups, the operator checks for an `AIMImage` in the same namespace first, then falls back to cluster-scoped `AIMClusterImage` resources.
 This lookup determines which container image to use for discovery jobs and runtime deployments.

-### Base Image Caching

-AIM container images consist of a base layer containing the AIM runtime and a model-specific layer containing the model weights.
-To speed up discovery and service startup, the operator can pre-pull these base images onto all cluster nodes through a DaemonSet.

-When the effective runtime configuration sets `cacheBaseImages: true`, the operator monitors all `AIMImage` and `AIMClusterImage` resources in the cluster.
-It extracts the base image reference from each model image and manages `AIMBaseImageCache` objects that pre-pull those base layers onto nodes.
-For example, from an image like `ghcr.io/silogen/aim:0.4.0-meta-llama-llama-3.1-8b-instruct`, the operator extracts the base image `ghcr.io/silogen/aim-base:0.4.0` and keeps it warm across the fleet.

-This pre-caching significantly reduces the time required for template discovery jobs to start, since the base image layers are already present locally.
-Similarly, when services deploy, they avoid waiting for large base downloads.
-The caching is cluster-wide and automatic—adding or updating image resources updates the corresponding `AIMBaseImageCache`.

-Cluster administrators typically enable caching in an `AIMClusterRuntimeConfig` and provide registry credentials via an `AIMRuntimeConfig` that lives in the operator namespace.
-See the [runtime configuration guide](config.md) for details on enabling and configuring base image caching.

 ## Service Templates

 Service Templates define runtime configurations for models, specifying parameters like optimization goals, numeric precision, and GPU requirements.
 Beyond configuration, templates serve a critical function as a discovery cache: when a template is created, the operator runs a discovery process that determines which model artifacts must be downloaded, storing this information in the template's status.
 Services and caching mechanisms reuse this discovered information, avoiding repeated discovery operations.